Ultimate Guide to Playa del Carmen, Mexico

 From my experience, it’s better to actually pre-book in advance, as you can discuss a special rate.
 I usually rent cars from MEX Rent A Car on 5th Av.

 These guys are reliable, honest and won’t surprise you with some hidden fee to be paid later.
-For $28 per day, including full insurance, taxes, and second driver option.
+For $28 per day, including full insurance, taxes, and a second driver option.

 A car is great if you’re planning a road trip around the Yucatan, so I suggest you should at least consider this option.
 Trust me, you won’t regret it.